donbox/donbox.github.io/about_me.md

 I'm a writer, a [musician](music.html), an engineer, and a builder.
 But above all, I'm a human who's hopelessly focused on presence.

 ### Writing
 For me, writing and speaking go hand in hand, and I did both for a living in the 1990's.
-In 2002, I left the world of writing and speaking to building.
+In 2002, I left the world of writing and speaking to building products for a living.
 Nowadays, I write either to get clarity on my own thoughts and/or to help drive clarity with others I work with.

 I do my best writing in a text editor, and switched over from [emacs](https://www.gnu.org/software/emacs/) to [VS Code](https://code.visualstudio.com/) about 5 years ago.